Preparing for a civil marriage abroad

 However, when the Luxembourgish future spouse:

-is no longer domiciled in the Grand Duchy, the marriage notice must be published in the Communal Administration office of their last commune of residence in Luxembourg;
+• is no longer domiciled in Luxembourg, the marriage notice must be published in the communal administration office of their last commune of residence in Luxembourg;

-has never been resident in the Grand Duchy, the marriage notice must be published in the Communal Administration office of their place of birth or, failing that, of the City of Luxembourg.
+• has never been resident in Luxembourg, the marriage notice must be published in the communal administration office of their place of birth or, failing that, of the City of Luxembourg.

-Foreign nationals who are resident in the Grand Duchy and wish to marry abroad should seek advice on marriage notice publication requirements from the authorities in their country of origin.
+Foreign nationals who are resident in Luxembourg and wish to marry abroad should seek advice on marriage notice publication requirements from the authorities of their country of origin.

 In principle, only persons of legal age may enter into a marriage.

-Note that the age of majority may vary depending on:
+Note that the legal age may vary depending on:

-the age of majority recognised by the State of Luxembourg.
-Majority and legal capacity to marry are determined by Luxembourg law for Luxembourg nationals; and
+• the legal age recognised by the State of Luxembourg.
+Legal age and legal capacity to marry are determined by Luxembourg law for Luxembourg nationals; and

 Prerequisites